 who we are

 The research team

-Harmony is a collaborative, cross cultural project conducted by an international multi-disciplinary team of social science and medical academics who specialise in family violence research at leading Australian, UK and Indian institutions.
+Harmony is a collaborative, cross cultural project conducted by an international multi-disciplinary team of social science and medical academics who specialise in family violence research at leading Australian and UK institutions.

 The chief investigator of the project is Prof Angela Taft at La Trobe University, Melbourne, Australia.
 The co-investigators are:

 - Prof Kelsey Hegarty, The University of Melbourne, Melbourne, Australia

 - Prof Gene Feder, Bristol University, Bristol, UK